ory/docs/docs/kratos/concepts/identity-user-model.md

 ---
-id: identity
+id: identity-user-model
-title: Identity
+title: Identity and User Model
 ---

-An identity is the "who" of a software system.
+An identity ("user") is the "who" of a software system.
 It can be a customer, an employee, a user, a contractor, and even a programmatic identity such as an IoT device, an application, or some other type of "robot".
 Therefore, we always talk about Identities and Subjects as supposed to a "user".
 An identity has the